exoplatform/exo-documentation/docs/GettingStarted.rst

 |image187|

-The page displays by default the list of the first 10 articles of the view "All News".
+By default, the page displays the 10 latest articles of the  "All News" list.
 You can load more articles using the "Load More" button.

 |image217|